Estikno/CoroWeaver/README.md

 Coroutines are also able to wait on other coroutines to finish before continuing[^2].
 This allows job dependencies to be automatically managed and no busy waiting to happen.
 This is because while the coroutine is suspended waiting for its dependencies to finish, the thread executing the coroutine is still productive, executing other jobs or sleeping if there is nothing else to do.

 [^2]: This is only the case between coroutines.
-There isn't a way of syncronizing functions and coroutines.
-So a coroutine waiting on a function is not allowed and vice versa.
-There's neither a way of synchronizing functions between them.
-Functions shall only be used in simple and independent jobs.
+So a coroutine can't wait on a scheduled function and vice versa.
+Note that inside coroutines you can still call functions without a problem, what is forbidden is to schedule and wait them while potentially being executed on another thread.
+If you need that functionality then use tags.

-If no thread affinity was not set when scheduling the coroutine, then it's not guaranteed that the thread executing the coroutine after waiting will be the same as before.
+If no thread affinity was set when scheduling the coroutine, then it's not guaranteed that the thread executing the coroutine after waiting will be the same as before.
 This, however, allows for much better performance when thread affinity is not required.

 ```C++
 using namespace cw;